Friday 8th May 2026

 What People Say about UniPodFest

-A quick email just to offer my hugest of huge congratulations for Saturday’s event.
+A quick email just to offer my hugest of huge congratulations for UniPodFest.
 You put such a fantastic program together – I learnt so much from the speakers and came away burning with thoughts and ideas.
 Well done – an amazing job!

-Had the most fabulous day at the #bhampodfest23 met some wonderful people who inspired me to get on with my podcast.
+Had the most fabulous day at #UniPodFest met some wonderful people who inspired me to get on with my podcast.

 Be inspired

-Come to meet audio professionals with years in the industry and to listen to insightful panel discussions on topics such as sports and influencer podcasts and narrative storytelling techniques.
+Come to meet audio professionals with years in the industry and to listen to insightful panel discussions and podcast craft workshops.

-If you already have a podcast that has been published in the last year and has not been broadcast on a major network (such as the BBC) student radio is fine – then email us the link to be in for a chance to win a great prize.
+The podcast should have been published in the last year from May 2025-May 2026 and not be broadcast on a major network (such as the BBC) student radio is fine.
+We strongly recommend you read the following

 Transport: